 Masking the glazing

-You can protect the sash or casement window glass from paint by placing masking tape and/or cloth over the glass pane.
+You can protect the casement window glass from paint by placing masking tape and/or cloth over the glass pane.

 Painting your windows